foliant-docs/foliantcontrib.meta/README.md

 ### The Meta class

-Meta class holds all metadata and offers few handy methods to work with it.
+Meta class holds all project's metadata and offers few handy methods to work with it.

 **load_meta_from_file(filename: str or PosixPath)**

 This method allows you to load meta into the Meta class instance from previously generated yaml-file.
-Use it only with empty Meta class:
+Use it only with an empty Meta class:

 ```python
 >>> from foliant.meta.classes import Meta